-- b) If they have an impact on a heritage asset, they should be accompanied by an assessment of the significance of the asset including a desktop and on-site study. - c) Use high quality materials as defined in the Conservation Area Character Appraisal that should complement the local and traditional palette of materials used within the Parish. - d) Design features such as setbacks, stone, brick or render walls that are of a colour and texture that match existing examples, and roof details that are locally distinctive to the outstanding and positive character areas should be used. - e) Consideration should be given to detailed surface treatments that are locally distinctive for example: cobbles, patterned engineering bricks or granite setts. - f) Existing wooded areas and mature isolated trees should be retained. - g) Doors, windows and roofing materials should be replaced with those of a similar appearance to those used in the construction of the exterior of the original building.
+- b) Development should use high quality materials as defined in the Conservation Area Character Appraisal that should complement the local and traditional palette of materials used within the Parish; - c) Where it raises design standards, design features such as setbacks, stone, brick or render walls that are of a colour and texture that match existing examples, and roof details that are locally distinctive to the outstanding and positive character areas, should be used; - d) Consideration should be given to detailed surface treatments that are locally distinctive for example: cobbles, patterned engineering bricks or granite setts; - e) Where they contribute to the significance of the Conservation Area, wooded areas and mature isolated trees should be retained, and - f) Doors, windows and roofing materials should be replaced with those of a similar appearance to those used in the construction of the exterior of the original building.

-5.2 Theme 2: Natural Environment
+5.2 THEME 2: NATURAL ENVIRONMENT

-- 5.2.1.1 This plan sets out to protect and enhance the local environment, green and open spaces, woodland, veteran trees, and hedgerows. - 5.2.1.2 Kenton Parish has a very peaceful and tranquil landscape character covering two classifications Exe Estuary & Farmlands and Haldon Ridge3 (see summary below).
+- 5.2.1.1 This plan sets out to protect and enhance the local environment, green and open spaces, woodland, veteran trees and hedgerows. - 5.2.1.2 Kenton Parish has a very peaceful and tranquil landscape character covering two classifications- Exe Estuary and Farmlands and Haldon Ridge (see summary below).
 Kenton residents consider that the rural nature of the Parish is one of its most important qualities; this and the village's connection to the countryside was one of the leading features concluded in the community survey.
 Kenton Parish adjoins internationally important wetlands and wildlife areas that should remain protected.
 Kenton contains a high number of sites that contain important wildlife habitats.
 Parts of the Parish are at risk from increased flood events as a result of changing weather patterns.
 There is also potential for improved public access to the countryside.